reedx8/urban-living/README.md

 # Urban Living at Fanno Creek

-Real estate website for Urban Living at Fanno Creek
+Real estate landing page for Urban Living at Fanno Creek

 ## To Run